Polycystic kidney disease (PKD) is a rare, genetic disease that causes damage to the kidneys and can lead to kidney failure.

 There are two main types of PKD:

-- Autosomal dominant PKD - this type is inherited from at least one parent and is the most common form of the disease.
-In most cases, autosomal dominant PKD is not diagnosed until adulthood, however, children can be diagnosed early in life or even before birth.
+This type is inherited from at least one parent and is the most common form of the disease.
+In most cases, autosomal dominant PKD is not diagnosed until adulthood, however, children can be diagnosed early in life or even before birth

 Autosomal dominant PKD is caused by a gene defect that is inherited from one parent.
 Autosomal recessive PKD is caused by a gene defect that must be inherited from both parents.